Uberi/University-Notes/STAT230/STAT230.md

 The **arithmetic mean** or **sample average** of a sample of observations $x = \set{x_1, \ldots, x_n}$ is $\overline x = \frac 1 n \sum_{i = 1}^n x_1$ where $x_1, \ldots, x_n$ are the individual outcomes of each sample.
 It is the sum of the values divided by the number of values and is not necessarily an exact value of $x$ - it might not be an integer even if $X$ is.

+This is different from the mean/expected value of a sample of observations.

 # 18/6/14

 The set of observed outcomes $x_1, \ldots, x_n$ for a random variable $X$ is a **sample**.